nhatminhtrange/Final-Project-ML-in-geosciences/README.md

 ### **Synthetic field generation**
 <img src="figure/wavefield_video.gif" alt="Wavefield Simulation" width="500"/>

-A synthetic wavefield is simulated using a finite-difference time-domain (FDTD) solver under the predefined model.
+A synthetic wavefield  with the first source  is simulated using a finite-difference time-domain (FDTD) solver under the predefined model, and with PML (absorbing boundary condition).
 This wavefield serves as the target output during neural network training.

 ### **Measured data recorded at the first source**
 <img src="figure/DD.png" alt="Measured data" width="500"/>

 This plot shows the synthetic data (as if measured in the field) recorded at the first source location.
 It is used as ground truth during model training and evaluation.
+There is a reflected wave propagating backward when the wave reaches the void.

 ### **Predicted data at the first source**
 <img src="figure/Wavefield1.png" alt="Wavefield at Beginning" width="500"/>